Welcome SOAR Students Interested in Data Science!

-On the Data Science major page there is a section called “Double Majors and Certificates” that you can expand.
+On the Data Science major page FAQ section (bottom of the page with a red background) you will see a question about double majors.
 In this section you will find sample four year plans for these common double majors with Data Science.
 For other double majors students should refer to the 4 year plan for both majors of interest in the Guide.

 SOAR students considering majoring in Math should check out the Math SOAR webpage (https://math.wisc.edu/undergraduate/programs/soar/).

 I have been recommended to take the accelerated Math sequence starting with MATH 375.
 Can I use that for the Data Science major?

 Yes, absolutely, if you are recommended to take the accelerated calculus sequence or you qualify to enroll in the sequence and wish to complete it (https://math.wisc.edu/undergraduate/honors-calculus/), we welcome you to do so and it will count towards the Data Science major.